litestar-org/litestar.dev/ CONTRIBUTING.md

 ## Workflow

-1. Fork the [Litestar repository](https://github.com/litestar-org/litestar.dev) on GitHub by visiting the URL [https://github.com/litestar-org/litestar.dev/fork](https://github.com/litestar-org/litestar.dev/fork)
+1. Fork the [this repository](https://github.com/litestar-org/litestar.dev) on GitHub by visiting the URL [https://github.com/litestar-org/litestar.dev/fork](https://github.com/litestar-org/litestar.dev/fork)
 2. Clone your fork of the repository to your local machine using Git.
 3. Follow the instructions described in the [above section](#setting-up-the-environment) to set up your environment.